clara-rhoades/cnn/README.md

 # 📊 Diabetic Retinopathy Detection Using Convolutional Neural Networks

 ## 📌 Overview
 This project implements a **Convolutional Neural Network (CNN)** to detect **diabetic retinopathy (DR)** from fundus retinal images.
 DR is a leading cause of blindness worldwide, and early detection is critical for effective intervention.
-Using a real-world dataset from Kaggle (APTOS 2019), I built a binary classifier to predict whether a patient should be referred for treatment.
+Using a subset of a real-world dataset from Kaggle (APTOS 2019), I built a binary classifier to predict whether a patient should be referred for treatment.

 ## 🎯 Project Goals
 - Implement an end-to-end ML pipeline for DR detection.